-> Because the lodge is a fairly large three story building, and we couldn’t back up very far, I employed our Canon f2.8 15mm fisheye lens for their light painting.
-The big problem with this lens choice; I had to have it aiming slightly upwards to get the whole lodge in view, and that meant aiming the lens into the falling rain!
+Because the lodge is a fairly large three-story building, I employed our Canon f2.8 15mm fisheye lens for their light painting.
+The big problem with this lens choice; I had to have it aiming slightly upwards to get the whole lodge in view.
+That meant aiming the lens up into the falling rain!

-> The World’s Only Light Painting Wedding Photographers
+The World’s Only Light Painting Wedding Photographers

 The starting image tells the whole story, we’ve got a rain umbrella being held over Aleks and Brycen by one of their wedding guests, and our 48-inch softbox lighting them as the main light.
 I also have one of our smaller speedlights on the ground backlighting the newlyweds, and Joannie is hand holding yet another speedlight as a kicker light on Brycen and Aleksandra.
 Oh yeah, and there’s me trying to take that shot while holding my hand and arm above the lens to try and keep it dry!